 Most turtle species display different periods of activity.

-- For instance, sea turtles are mainly diurnal, meaning they are active during daylight hours, and they will tend to eat during this time.
+- For instance, sea turtles are mainly diurnal, meaning they are active during daylight hours and tend to eat during this time.

 - However, sea turtles can also display nocturnal activity during the breeding season and when the hatchlings emerge from the eggs.

-- This behavior is meant to protect their eggs and hatchlings from predation.
+- This behavior protects their eggs and hatchlings from predation.
 These turtles will tend to feed during this time.

 How often do Turtles Eat?